cometchat/cometchat-sample-app-flutter/README.md

 - To read the full documentation on UI Kit integration visit our [Documentation](https://www.cometchat.com/docs/flutter-v4-uikit/overview)  .

-- Facing any issues while integrating or installing the UI Kit please <a href="https://app.cometchat.com/"> connect with us via real time support present in CometChat Dashboard.</a>.
+- Facing any issues while integrating or installing the UI Kit please connect with us via real-time support present in <a href="https://app.cometchat.com/">CometChat Dashboard</a>.

 ---